mikful/mike-blog/_posts/2020-06-05-Udacity-Capstone-Part-1-Definition-and-Data.md

    * The fastai2 and fastai2 audio libraries will be installed
    * The fastai2 audio library will be used for the data processing, in order to convert the audio files into tensor representations of mel-spectrograms on-the-fly, rather than in a separate pre-processing stage.
 This is a significant benefit of the library in terms of allowing quick experimentation and iteration within the model development over other methods such as converting all audio files to mel-spectrogram images separately.
    * In-line with the competition rubric, a non-pretrained convolutional neural network (CNN) using the fastai2 library for PyTorch will be developed using state-of-the-art methods and additions.
-   * The model will be trained on the "Curated Train" set in a 5-Folds Cross Validation manner, using Sci-Kit Learn's K-Fold model selection module[^5].
+   * The model will be trained on the "Noisy Train" set in a 5-Folds Cross Validation manner, using Sci-Kit Learn's K-Fold model selection module[^5].
-   * The results of these 5 models will be used to train on the "Noisy Train" set in the same 5-Folds Cross Validation manner as the Curated Train set, but for a shorter period due to the large amount of data.
+   * The results of these 5 models will be used to train on the "Curated Train" set in the same 5-Folds Cross Validation manner as the Curated Train set in order to gain 5 separate models.
    * Test-Time-Augmentation (TTA) will be used to gain averaged predictions from all 5 final models on the test set.
 The predictions will be submitted as a Late-Submission for the analysis of the results.
    * This will be repeated, with tweaks to the model augmentations in order to try to improve the results iteratively.